Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Detector model and resolution predictions

 A Geant4-based Monte Carlo simulation of the optical process is used to predict the photon detection pattern in the photosensor array for electroluminescence light emitted from a specific $x-y$ location.
 In the simulation, all material surfaces, except the liquid-gas boundary, are assumed to be photon-absorbing so that no reflectance of light is in effect except at the liquid surface.
-Despite the simplification, our simulation approximately reproduces the radial photon distribution in the LUX experiment~\cite{LUX2018_PositionReconstruction} when the same sensor placement is used (Appendix~\ref{sec:lux}).
+Despite the simplification, our simulation approximately reproduces the radial photon distribution in the LUX experiment~\cite{LUX2018_PositionReconstruction} when the same sensor placement is used (Sec.~\ref{sec:lux}).
 The photons are produced isotropically from a vertical track at their assigned $x-y$ locations, spanning between the liquid surface and the nominal anode.
 Geant4 optical physics is used to track the photons until they are absorbed by the photosoensors or other non-sensitive surfaces.
-For convenience we assume a sensor quantum efficiency (QE) of 1, but we will present the results as a function of detected photon number, so a $<$1 QE only modestly affects the results by introducing an additional source of binomial fluctuations in the event-by-event photon count in a given sensor.
+For convenience we assume a sensor quantum efficiency (QE) of 1, but we will report all results as a function of detected photon number, so a $<$1 QE only modestly affects the results by introducing an additional fluctuation in the event-by-event photon count in a given sensor.
+Similarly, saturation effects and instrumentation noise are not included in this study.